NetApp-openstack-dev/openstack-docs/source/manila/configuration/network_plugins/section_configurable_neutron_network_plugin.rst

    Please keep in mind that provider networks are created by OpenStack administrators.
-For each tenant created share network, the NetApp driver will create a new Vserver with the segmentation protocol, IP address, netmask, protocol, and gateway obtained from Neutron.
+For each tenant created share network, the NetApp driver will create a new Vserver with the segmentation protocol, IP address, netmask, protocol, MTU and gateway obtained from Neutron.
 The NetApp driver only supports provisioning Vservers on non-segmented (FLAT) networks and VLAN networks.